jmbrito01/math-script/README.md

 # math-script

-math-script is a very simplistic scriipting language to interpret common mathematical expressions.
+math-script is a very simplistic scripting language to interpret common mathematical expressions.

 ## How to Use